 Following the implementation of the Plan, including the Merger and the new equity investments and other related transactions, the Reorganized Debtors and America West will operate under the single brand name of US Airways through their two principal operating subsidiaries, USAI and AWA.
 The Debtors and America West expect to integrate these two subsidiaries into one operation over the 24 months.
 Reorganized Group will constitute the fifth largest airline operating in the United States as measured by domestic RPMs and by ASMs.
 Reorganized Group will have primary hubs in Charlotte, Philadelphia and Phoenix, and secondary hubs/focus cities in Pittsburgh, Las Vegas, New York, Washington, D.C. and Boston.
 After the merger, Reorganized Group will be a low-cost airline offering scheduled passenger service on approximately 3,600 flights daily to 229 cities in the United States, Canada, Mexico, the Caribbean, and Europe.
-Reorganized Group will operate 361 mainline jets and will be supported by its regional airline subsidiaries and affiliates operating as US Airways Express, which will operate approximately 239 regional jets, of which 83 will be aircraft with 70 or more seats, and approximately 57 turboprops.
+Reorganized Group will operate 361360 mainline jets and will be supported by its regional airline subsidiaries and affiliates operating as US Airways Express, which will operate approximately 239241 regional jets, of which 83 will be aircraft with 70 or more seats, and approximately 57112 turboprops.
+The labor contracts and business operations of PSA and Piedmont will not be integrated into the mainline operations.
+The Reorganized Debtors intend to continue to keep PSA and Piedmont as separate subsidiaries just as they currently exist.

 The Debtors and America West expect that Reorganized Group will have one of the most competitive cost structures in the airline industry due to cost cutting measures initiated by both companies over the last three years.
 The Debtors' restructuring activities in their current and prior Chapter 11 bankruptcy proceedings have specifically targeted cost reductions in four main areas.
 First, the Debtors have achieved important reductions in labor, pension and benefit costs resulting in ratified collective bargaining agreements representing over \$2 billion of annual cost savings.
 Second, the Debtors have put restructuring initiatives in place to reduce overhead, including management payroll, and have revamped its schedule to improve aircraft utilization.
 Third, the Debtors have renegotiated various contractual obligations, including those related to aircraft, real estate and suppliers, and implemented cost savings such as lowering catering costs.
-Lastly, the Debtors rationalized their fleet through the elimination of older, less efficient aircraft, the introduction of large regional jet aircraft with low trip costs to better match capacity with demand, and the reduction of the number of mainline aircraft types in order to lower maintenance, inventory and pilot training costs.
+Lastly, the Debtors rationalized their fleet through the elimination of older, less efficient aircraft, the introduction of large regional jet aircraft types in order to lower maintenance, inventory and pilot training costs.